kwangok/Polaris_Project/README.md

 **II)** Connect VS2015 to V-Rep API and send and receive (Position/Orientation) data to Object in V-rep with keyboard's keys.

-**III)** Connect VS2015 to Polaris Vega's API and recieve some data of tool Markers.
+**III)** Connect VS2015 to Polaris Vega's API and receive some data of tool Markers.

-**IV)** Visulaize the Polaris Tool in V-rep stimuasly based on Tool's position and data (which is acquiring by Polaris Sensor).
+**IV)** Visulaize the Polaris Tool in V-rep simultaneous based on Tool's position and data (which is acquiring by Polaris Sensor).

 below you can see photos of the Designed mechanical part in FreeCad.